pyrochlore/obsidian-tracker/docs/TargetEvaluation.md

 Nested tags with values attached could be useful for tracking children's data separately and also still see the overall merged data using parent tags.

-If you don't want value-attached tags in your content, you can use the '**frontmatter**' target.
+If you don't want value-attached tags in your content, you can use the '**frontmatter**' as your searchType.

 ## frontmatter
 This search type is used to query the key-value pairs in the front matter.
 If you don't want these values been seen in your article, the front matter would be the best place to record.
 For example,